Wildlife Viewing and Safety

 See Park Rules: Know before you go.

-"Stay back at least 150 feet" from resting wildlife
+"Stay back at least 150 feet" from wildlife

 Red Flag Limit : See Maps of Restricted Areas

-Curious Seal Pups and Mating Adults, Nesting Sea Birds, River Otter, Brown and White Pelicans, Bald Eagle, Great Blue Heron, Hawks, Osprey, Whale, and much more.
+Migrating Whale, Curious Seal Pups and Adults, Sea Birds, River Otter, Brown and White Pelicans, Bald Eagle, Great Blue Heron, Hawks, Osprey, and much more.

 Fully Outfitted

-Remember to bring sunscreen, sun glasses, a brimmed hat, and water for your activity.
+Remember to bring sunscreen, sun glasses, a brimmed hat, and water or snacks.

 Check back for updates: Forecast can and do change.

-Ocean Tides: Bodega Bay: Goat Rock Beach time offset is later:
+Ocean Tides: Bodega Bay: Estuary offset is later:

 (Add these hours and minutes) High Tide + 1:26, Low Tide + 0:46

-Ocean Temps: Bodega Bay: Estuary proper: Warmer, except around high tide.
+Ocean Temps: Bodega Bay: Estuary proper: Much warmer, except around high tide.

 See our "Recreational Safety" page for apps to track local conditions.

-We use 4 apps as none are fully correct.
+We use 4 apps and local observations as no app is fully correct.

 NOAA (National Weather Service): Short staffed.
 Updating less often.
 Long-range forecasts are more variable.